 Transfer students applying to BSED Early Grades Preparation PK-4, BSED Early Grades Preparation PK-4/Special Education PK-8, or BSED Middle Grades Preparation 4-8 must have 27 completed college level credits to be considered for admission.
 Applicants who have, or will have, 48 or more completed credits when beginning at WCU are also required to have passing scores, as established by PDE, on the PA Basic Skills Test: PRAXIS I (taken before April 1, 2012) or PAPA scores, or CORE.
 Students may use SAT or ACT scores in place of the Basic Skills Tests.
 Applicants must also have completed college level English Composition.
 All applicants to Education programs must have a cumulative GPA of 2.9 or above to be eligible for consideration.

 Transfer students applying for the BSW Social Work program offered at the Philadelphia location must select BSW Social Work (Philadelphia transfers only).
 Only core coursework requirements for Social Work will be offered at the Philadelphia location.
 For additional information, please visit the Social Work website.
 Transfers applying for the BSW Social Work program offered at the West Chester location must select BSW Social Work.
-Space at the West Chester campus is limited and priority is given to applicants with the strongest academic backgrounds.
+Space for this program is limited in West Chester and priority is given to applicants with the strongest academic backgrounds.

 Credits are evaluated by the Office of the Registrar and a Student Transfer Credit Summary will be sent immediately via email upon review.
 To view the most recent course equivalencies, please visit the Office of the Registrar website.

 Frequently Asked Questions